esoastor/downloader/README.md

 `showDownloadProgress()` shows console report of file download progress.
 Custom progress report callback will be used is setted (by `setDownloadCallback` method), if not - default report callback will be used.

+### setFileHandler(FileHandler $fileHandler) thing that do something with recieved file
+By default $file will be saved in $filePath with 'file_put_content'.
+You cab make your file handler.
+To do so create class that implements Esoastor\Downloader\Base\FileHandler interface and set its object to `downloader` with `setFileHandler()`

 ### Event listeners ###
 There are four types of events - 'Start', 'Success', 'Error', 'Skip', 'Invalid' 1 - create event listener (Downloader\Base\Listener interface).